Onkar26/Airline-Review/README.md

 - Test this code on postman with different custom apis made.

-- Will get json response on localhost server with proper uri from routes file.
+- Will get json response on localhost server if used proper uri from routes file.